 Valeo has already produced some 1.5 billion sensors of all types over the past 30 years and its production forecasts stand at 1.5 billion for the next 5 years.

-More and more sensors – and software!
+More and more sensors – and ADAS software!

 The consistent development of software is essential to proper ADAS functioning.
 For example: a medium-haul aircraft requires around 17 million lines of code to operate.
 A premium vehicle requires more than 70 million!

 In the next 5 years, 30% of premium models will be equipped with Level 3 autonomy function.
-In parallel to the production of the first driving assistance sensors, Valeo, from the 1990s, began to develop the full software suite required to control these functions.
+In parallel to the production of the first driving assistance sensors, Valeo, since the 1990s, began developing the full software suite required to control these functions.
 Today, 40% of Valeo’s R&D engineers, around 6,000 people, are dedicated to the development of our systems and software.
 Valeo is also part of a vast ecosystem, notably through strategic partnerships with major players such as AWS, GitHub, Autosar, Qualcomm, Nvidia or Mobileye.